 1-11 Basic concepts

-DIFFERENT WAYS FOR SECTIONING A SPECIMEN
+DIFFERENT WAYS TO SECTION A SPECIMEN

-The papaya in the upper part of the figure was cut lengthwise, or longitudinally, that is, along its longest axis.
+The papaya in the upper part of the figure was cut lengthwise, longitudinally, that is, along its longest axis.

-On the other hand, the papaya in the lower part was cut transversely, that is, in a plane perpendicular to its longest axis.
+On the other hand, the papaya in the lower part was cut cross-sectioned, transversely, that is, in a plane perpendicular to its longest axis.

 NEXT PAGE